 DSP recipients can volunteer to participate in an employment service if they would like assistance to prepare for, find or maintain work.
-The Commonwealth Government funds a number of employment assistance services including jobactive (former JSA), DES, CDP (former RJCP) and Australian Disability Enterprises.
+The Australian Government funds a number of employment assistance services including Workforce Australia, DES, CDP (and formerly funded jobactive and RJCP) and Australian Disability Enterprises.

 DES provides support and assistance to people with a disability, injury or health condition to help prepare them for, find and keep a job.
 DES provides 2 support services:

 DSP recipients requiring and receiving a high or moderate level of ongoing support from an ESS provider to maintain their employment will continue to demonstrate a CITW for DSP eligibility purposes.
 Recipients receiving flexible ongoing support from a DMS or ESS provider will be considered to be working independently of a program of support (1.1.I.95) and will not have a CITW.

 Referral to a Commonwealth funded employment assistance service is an administrative decision and is not made under the SSAct.

 Recipients may pursue issues relating to the provision of these services through the mechanisms that the providers set up for this purpose.